Brown University on Overleaf

-Brown University is providing free Overleaf Pro accounts for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+Brown University is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
+Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Welcome to the Brown University quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!